 Native American Studies Minor

 The Native American Studies Minor consists of 21 semester hours and requires the completion of the course requirements listed below.
-Because of the overlap in courses, anthropology majors may minor in Native American studies only if they have a second major or minor outside the anthropology program.

 Native American Studies Minor Checklist: